The glacial river Jökulsá á Fjöllum - the Glacial River in the Mountains is the second longest river in Iceland (206 km).

 Photo shot from the west bank

-We have got many stories of encounters with the elves - hidden people - of Iceland and many people have seen them enter rocks which might have been their churches.
+We have got many stories of encounters with the elves - hidden people - of Iceland and many people have seen them enter rocks that might have been their churches.
 I have not been able to find any folklore on the elves for this particular rock, but would like to believe that one exists :)

 Réttarfoss from the east bank